xbeat/Machine-Learning/README.md

 Introduction to the Chain Rule in Backpropagation

 The chain rule is a fundamental concept in calculus that plays a crucial role in the backpropagation algorithm used to train neural networks.
 It allows us to compute the gradient of a composite function by breaking it down into simpler parts.
 In neural networks, this enables us to calculate how each parameter contributes to the overall error and update them accordingly.

+## Median A Robust Measure of Central Tendency

+The Median: A Robust Measure of Central Tendency

+The median is a fundamental statistical concept that represents the middle value in a sorted dataset.
+It's particularly useful when dealing with skewed distributions or datasets with extreme values.
+Unlike the mean, the median is less affected by outliers, making it a robust measure of central tendency.

 ## Understanding Precision and Recall in Machine Learning